-Student communicates findings and intervention to EMS.
+- Student communicates findings and intervention to EMS. - Provide feedback/critique to the student.

 SCENARIO 4-CARDIAC EVENT

 The Situation: Arriving for a meeting with another officer, you notice the officer seems distressed.
 The officer complains of indigestion.
 The officer has abdominal and chest pain but is sure it is just indigestion.
 When you ask more questions, the officer says the pain is spreading.